A FLAG'S JOURNEY

 Thirty-five Latina activists, artists, and feminists delve into the rich tapestry of Latina experiences.
 The collection centers on the experiences of Black, Indigenous, and working-class Latinas navigating the intersections of class, race and gender, shaping their lives.
 They emphasize the interconnected nature of systemic oppression and the urgent need for collective action to achieve meaningful change.
 Exploring both new themes and historical legacies, the volume amplifies the activism of Latinas in ongoing battles for women's rights, economic and racial justice and struggles against colonialism and imperialism.
 The anthology documents Latina experiences in today's turbulent political climate, engaging with issues and concerns that resonate across borders and boundaries.

-Order at Amazon.com and other online platforms.
+Order at Amazon.com Ingram, Bookshop.org, and other online booksellers.

 REVISITING HERSTORIES: The Young Lords Party